Keped/esh-test/README.md

 ### State keeping
 I chose RTK-Query for this, It's new to me, but it seems to leverage the advantages from both `RTK` (streamlined but complete redux solution) and `react-query` (even more minimal to integrate, less complete).

+### Tests
+I have prepared a working test setup, however did not get to cover even a small part of available scenarios, so the test serves is only an example to one of the ways I'd test a react app.

 ## Available Scripts

 In the project directory, you can run: